1jour1vin

 Food and wine pairings

-It goes well with all types of grilled or roasted meat...
+It goes well with any type of grilled or roasted meat...

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2013 guide) 1*Star (Up-and-coming stars or quality winemakers producing good wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2013 guide) 1*Star (Up-and-coming stars or high-quality winemakers producing wines of a good standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate: